andrewmilson/andrewmilson.github.io/_posts/2014-07-14-xcode-thread-breakpoint-problem-error.md

 ---
 layout: post
-title: Xcode thread 1 breakpoint 1.1 problem
+title: Xcode thread 1 breakpoint 1.1 Problem
-tags: Xcode
 ---

 Extremely recently I started IOS development and followed some tutorials to get up to scratch.
 When I was following these I kept of getting errors like `Thread 1: breakpoint 1.1` and it was infuriating me as I was copying the tutorials word for word and had no idea why this problem was happening.
 I tried finding out what I was doing wrong by doing some web searches but could not seem to find a solution.